Will I get dehydrated from drinking coffee?ViChizh/Shutterstock

 Does coffee stunt growth?xefstock/IStock

-It’s what your mother told you when you wanted a sip, but there’s no truth to the idea that coffee or caffeine stunt growth, says Malone.
+It’s what your mother told you when you wanted a sip—parents, coffee shouldn't be a regular habit until your kid is this old—but there’s no truth to the idea that coffee or caffeine stunt growth, says Malone.
 “There is some research that caffeine can leach calcium from the bones, but older adults seem to be more susceptible to that than younger populations,” she says.
 The amount is so small, however, that slightly increasing milk intake can make up for the loss in calcium.
 The calcium-leaching effect of one cup of coffee can be balanced with two tablespoons of milk.
+In the event that it somehow does impact your height, never fear—short people get health perks that tall people don't.